 Frequently asked questions

-How do I know if my roof needs replacing or just repair?
+How do I know if my roof needs to be replaced?

 How old is too old for a Moncton roof?